wozniakpl/asl-ml-camera/README.md

 asl_ml_camera -a artifacts --train
 ```

-To see the trained classifiers in actions, prepare your USB camera and call:
+To see the trained classifiers in action, prepare your USB camera and call:

 ```
 asl_ml_camera -a artifacts --camera